 After this fiasco cools down, wipe down the inside and outside again.
 It’s ready to paint.

 I am painting the inside with a quart of Rustoleum High Heat specialty paint.
+(Edited May 21, 2013: See UPDATE above… don’t do this!)

 The outside will get some regular Rustoleum – my son picked out Royal Blue.
 In an effort to avoid any Cubs loyalty confusion, I will make a Cardinals stencil out of posterboard and spray paint that design over the blue in another color.